 All three options require notifying intent to homeschool every year, on or before October 5.
 Your homeschool must submit a statement of pupil enrollment as of the last school day in September.
 The report must be submitted to the Department of Education on a form prescribed by the department, accessed here.

 - Homeschooling under the homeschool statute.
 This mainly requires the parent or instructor to contact the county superintendent and let him or her know that you’re establishing a home education program.
 From there, you must maintain a portfolio of activities and work.
 The student must then be evaluated annually by one of several methods.

 - Private school “umbrella” program.
 This interesting option allows you to enroll your child in a registered private school that will oversee your homeschool program.
 This can be an appealing option because there’s no involvement with your local public school system, but it’s important to make sure the private school you choose meets all private school requirements.

 - Private tutor.
 The instructor you choose must hold a valid Florida teaching certificate and submit records in accordance with state law.

 The state of Georgia treats homeschooling a bit differently than the other states on this list.
 It refers to homeschooling as a “home study program” and offers only one option with various requirements.

 - The instructor must have a high school diploma or GED; teach for the equivalent of 180 school days over the course of the year; teach the required subjects of math, language arts, social studies, science, and reading; write annual progress reports; and test your child every three years after he or she completes 3rd grade.

 The Aloha State offers a pretty simple homeschooling process.
 A letter of intent must be filed, and curriculum must be compliant.
-Hawaii’s required curriculum includes:
+Hawaii’s recommended curriculum includes: